 This technique involves securing an inert plastic disc on a carrier donor cornea that is then sewn onto the patient’s cornea after the previous damaged tissue is removed.
 This surgery can be highly successful, and may be the only reasonable alternative for patients who are poor candidates for further successful corneal transplantations.
 This condition requires more care by the patient postoperatively, but may allow for a more rapid visual recovery.

 If you have had a poor outcome from previous corneal transplantation, Dr, Singh can evaluate your candidacy for this new and exciting procedure.

-BEFORE PENETRATING KERATOPLASTY: CORNEAL DYSTROPHY
+BEFORE PENETRATING KERATOPLASTY: PERFORATED CORNEAL SCAR (HOLE)